Usama-Rasheed1/NewsFox-WebApp/ReadMe.txt

 let url = `https://newsapi.org/v2/top-headlines?q=${this.props.category}&apiKey=YOUR_API_KEY`;

-For questions or feedback, please contact your email.
+For questions or feedback, please contact 'usamara760@gmail.com'.
 Feel free to adjust the content as needed and add any additional sections if required.
 Happy coding.